HotPocketHPE/mhguide/README.md

 The less you get hit, the less you have to worry about any of these!
 Of course, this is easier said than done.

+### Loading Zones

+Loading zones are zones at the edge of an area that, when touched, move you to adjacent areas.
+Usually these are simply used to traverse the map, but they also affect combat.

+Loading zones can be a powerful escape tool. **Reaching a loading zone means you are completely safe!** If you need to do something that takes a while, like healing a lot or sharpening, then your safest bet is to switch areas.

+On the other hand, **avoid fighting monsters near loading zones!** Accidentally touching a loading zone can rob you of openings, and reentering an area can be dangerous if the monster is right at the entrance.

+Some maps, such as arenas, don't have loading zones in the main area!
+Use a Farcaster if you need to escape.

 ## Intermediate Techniques

 ### Invincibility Frames